 8.1.
 ECS Covenants.
 At all times during this Agreement, ECS shall:

-(a) Maintain a reliable supply of electrical energy to power the Compressor Motors, subject to its being interrupted as provided in Section 2.4; and
+(a) Maintain a reliable supply of electrical energy to power the Compressor Motors, subject to its being interrupted as provided in Section 2.4;

+(b) Maintain the Compressor Motor such that it will, at all times during the term of this Agreement, provide reliable conversion of electrical energy into Shaft Energy; and

-(b) Comply with all laws, ordinances, rules and regulations applicable to the Compression Services provided under this Agreement, including, without limitation, the procurement and maintenance of all necessary governmental permits, licenses and inspections.
+(c) Comply with all laws, ordinances, rules and regulations applicable to the Compression Services provided under this Agreement, including, without limitation, the procurement and maintenance of all necessary governmental permits, licenses and inspections.

 8.2 Customer Covenants.
 At all times during this Agreement, Customer shall comply with all laws, ordinances, rules and regulations applicable to the operation of the Gallup Electric Compressor Station, including, without limitation, the procurement and maintenance of all necessary governmental permits, licenses and inspections.